Grand Teton National Park

-The human history of the Grand Teton region dates back at least 11,000 years when the first nomadic hunter-gatherer Paleo-Indians began migrating into the region during warmer months to pursue food and supplies.
-In the early 19th century, the first white explorers encountered the eastern Shoshone natives.
+The human history of the Grand Teton region dates back at least 11,000 years.
+In the early 19th century, the first European colonizers encountered the eastern Shoshone people.
 Between 1810 and 1840, the region attracted fur trading companies that vied for control of the lucrative beaver pelt trade.
-U.S. Government expeditions to the region commenced in the mid-19th century as an offshoot of exploration in Yellowstone, with the first permanent white settlers in Jackson Hole arriving in the 1880s.
+U.S. government expeditions to the region commenced in the mid-19th century, with the first permanent white colonizers arriving in the 1880s.

 Efforts to preserve the region as a national park began in the late 19th century, and in 1929 Grand Teton National Park was established, protecting the Teton Range's major peaks.
-The valley of Jackson Hole remained in private ownership until the 1930s when conservationists led by John D. Rockefeller Jr. began purchasing land in Jackson Hole to be added to the existing national park.
+In the 1930s, conservationists led by John D. Rockefeller Jr. began purchasing land in Jackson Hole to be added to the existing national park.
 Against public opinion and with repeated Congressional efforts to repeal the measures, much of Jackson Hole was set aside for protection as Jackson Hole National Monument in 1943.
 The monument was abolished in 1950 and most of the monument land was added to Grand Teton National Park.